-Get in touch with Niveria, Natalie or Terra to talk about systems change, to think though your project design, to find out more about learning opportunities, to build partnerships, to arrange a workshop in your community, or if you need support with your current grant, please schedule a consultation via Calendly with:
+To talk about systems change, to think through your project design, to find out more about learning opportunities, to build partnerships, to arrange a workshop in your community, or if you need support with your current grant, please schedule a consultation via Calendly with:

 - Stephanie Falcon, Grant Coordinator

 Contact Jill if you have general questions about our granting programs and funding priorities, if you have questions about or need help with our online application system, or if you are a current grantee and have general questions regarding payments and reporting requirements.